Banksy: 2015–2018

 Banksy opened Dismaland, a large-scale group show modelled on Disneyland on 21 August 2015.
 It lampooned the many disappointing temporary themed attractions in the UK at the time.
 Dismaland permanently closed on 27 September 2015.
-The "theme park" was located in Weston-super-Mare, United Kingdom.
+The "theme park" was located in Weston-super-Mare.
 According to the Dismaland website, artists represented on the show include Damien Hirst and Jenny Holzer.
-In December, Banksy created several murals in the vicinity of Calais, France, including the so-called "Jungle" where migrants then lived as they attempted to enter the United Kingdom.
+In December, Banksy created several murals in the vicinity of Calais, including the so-called "Jungle", where migrants then lived as they attempted to enter the United Kingdom.
 One of the pieces, The Son of a Migrant from Syria, depicts Steve Jobs as a migrant.

 In 2017, marking the 100th anniversary of the British control of Palestine, Banksy financed the creation of the Walled Off Hotel in Bethlehem.
 This hotel is open to the public and contains rooms designed by Banksy, Sami Musa, and Dominique Petrin, and each of the bedrooms faces the wall.
 It also houses a contemporary art gallery.
 2018 saw Banksy return to New York five years after his Better Out Than In residency.
 A trademark rat running around the circumference of a clock-face, dubbed Rat race, was torn down by developers within a week of it appearing on a former bank building at 101 West 14th Street, but other works, including a mural of imprisoned Kurdish artist Zehra Doğan on the famed Bowery Wall and a series of others across Brooklyn, remain on display.